epsylon3/odbgscript/doc/ReadMe.txt

 FREE addr [, size]
 ------------------
-Free memory allocated by ALLOC.
+Free memory bloc allocated by ALLOC (or not).
 If size not given, drop whole memory bloc.
 Example
     alloc 1000
 	free $RESULT